waldronlab/curatedMetagenomicData/inst/pipeline/README.md

    See within `curatedMetagenomicData_pipeline.sh` for requirements and settings.

-* 'sample_name' and relative NCBI accession numbers for all the samples included in the package are available in the 'combined_metadata' dataset provided in the package:
+* `sample_name` and relative NCBI accession numbers for all the samples included in the package are available in the 'combined_metadata' dataset provided in the package:

    ```
    > library(curatedMetadata)